LiamEdwards931/Terminal-games/README.md

 ### Future Features
 - With the way that I have set the landing page up for terminal games, the future features will be to implement more games that can be easily accessed through the options on the run file.

+- Specifically for the battleships game, I will implement a more structured computer that checks it's previous guesses and tries to calculate new places to hit

 [home](#terminal-games)

 ## Testing